Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 ▣ "if" This is a THIRD CLASS CONDITIONAL SENTENCE which means potential action.

-▣ "His love is perfected in us" This is a PERIPHRASTIC PERFECT PASSIVE PARTICIPLE.
+▣ "His love is perfected in us" This is a PERIPHRASTIC PERFECT PASSIVE PARTICIPLE, which denotes a certain past act with permanent abiding results.
 Loving Christians are an evidence of the abiding, perfected love of God (cf. 1 John 2:5; 4:17).

 SPECIAL TOPIC: THE TRINITY